Circuit Design Tips: PCB Moisture Protection for Humid Environments

 Turning your embedded system into an intelligent mini heater can be an effective way to solve moisture problems.
 This works well for embedded systems that are placed in an industrial enclosure for outdoor applications.
 I’ve used a heating element to lower the relative humidity and prevent moisturization in vehicle parking machines, where condensation can get really bad in the morning.

 Instead of blindly heating up the air, a humidity and temperature sensor can be installed in the enclosure along with a heating element.
-The intelligent proportional–integral–derivative (PID) algorithm can be applied to ensure that the humidity and the temperature of the air can be continuously regulated in an efficient manner.
-This will greatly reduce any chance of water droplets from forming.
+A simple proportional–integral–derivative (PID) control system can be used to regulate air temperature based on temperature, relative humidity, and pressure measurements.
+If the air temperature is too low, you can increase the temperature of nearby air with the heating element.
+Ideally, this will place the system above the triple point of water in the particular environment.
+This, in turn. will greatly reduce any chance of water droplets from forming.

 Turning Up The Heat Lowers Relative Humidity

-Have a question about humidity and how they affect your circuit boards?
+Have a question about humidity and how it affects your circuit boards?
 Talk to an expert at Altium.